 Figma and Adobe XD are both incredible user experience design tools, which offer a full suite of features that take you from the initial wireframe through design prototyping and hand off to developers.

-You might gravitate towards Figma if ...
+For now, however, users tend to gravitate towards Figma if ...

 You often want to collaborate within a design file